genjax-dev/genjax-chi/README.md

 )
 ```

-It operates on `Jaxpr` objects, and is parametrized by a `HandlerStack`.
+It operates on `Jaxpr` objects, and is parametrized by a `Sequence[Handler]` a.k.a. a handler stack.
 This interpreter is very similar to `eval_jaxpr` in `jax.core` -- with the evaluation loop replaced by recursion, as well as an explicit ability to construct Python-embedded continuation objects.

 ```python
 if eqns: